 UNIVERSITY EXAMINATION IN HIGHER DIPLOMA IN FOOD SCIENCE AND TECHNOLOGY Repeat Year Examinations: Students repeating the year may do so under one of the following mechanisms, individual repeat candidates choosing whichever mechanism best suits his/her requirements.
 Note: Students are eligible for the award of Honours in the first Repeat Year only.
 Note: Final Year students wishing to repeat the year with a view to improving their degree result may do so only if they have not been conferred.
 1. Students retain exemptions, if any, and must repeat all failed/absent modules.
 In determining aggregation, progression, and the calculation of the award of honours, full marks obtained in modules passed at the Winter and Spring Examinations in the first attempt year plus capped marks obtained in modules in Supplemental and Repeat Year Examinations are used.
-Note: For students selecting different modules not previously taken, there are no restrictions on the marks awarded for those modules at the Summer Examination of a Repeat Year.
+Note: For students selecting different modules at the Summer Examination of a Repeat Year.
 2. Students may repeat the year taking the full 60 credits.
 In determining aggregation, progression, and the calculation of the award of honours, there is no restriction on the marks awarded for modules at the Winter and Spring Examinations of the Repeat Year.
+2. Students may repeat the year taking the full 60 credits.
+In determining aggregation, progression, and the calculation of the award of honours, there is no restriction on the marks awarded for modules at the Winter and Spring Examinations of the Repeat Year.
 Modules taken at the subsequent Supplemental Examination are capped at the pass mark.
 Subject to capacity, all students - whether they have failed or passed - are allowed to choose this option in an attempt to improve their grade.
-In the case of a candidate choosing option 2 who failed the first attempt year and who also fails a Repeat Year as a result of failing module(s) already passed a previous year, a pass for the year will be awarded by the Examination Board, provided the student achieves the Pass and Progression Standard for the year on the combined results from both years.
-In the case of candidates choosing option 2 who have already passed or got honours in their first attempt year but who (i) fail the examination in a Repeat Year as a result of failing module(s) already passed in a previous year or (ii) fail to qualify for a higher class of honours at the second attempt, the original programme level judgement and associated marks will be awarded by the Examination Board.
+In the case of a candidate choosing option 2 who failed the first attempt year and who also fails a Repeat Year as a result of failing module(s) already passed or got honours in their first attempt year but who (i) fail the examination in a Repeat Year as a result of failing module(s) already passed or got honours in their first attempt year but who (i) fail the examination in a Repe at the second attempt, the original programme level judgement and associated marks will be awarded by the Examination Board.
 Three Year Rule: Candidates must pass/progress within 3 academic years of the date of first registration for Higher Diploma in Food Science and Technology, otherwise they cannot continue in the programme.